-If you plan to major in literary studies, it may be helpful to complete four units of language arts, including at least one unit of writing skills, and three units of a single foreign language.
-You may also want to take one or more Advanced Placement (AP) English courses in high school.
-Classes in creative writing, if offered, may further prepare you for a successful academic career in literary studies.
+To major in literary studies, it may be helpful to complete four units of language arts, including at least one unit of writing skills and three units of a single foreign language.
+Students may also want to take one or more Advanced Placement (AP) English courses in high school.
+Classes in creative writing may offer further preparation for a successful academic career in literary studies.

-Students who complete the major in literary studies receive a thorough grounding in literary ideas and methods, as well as a broad acquaintance with literatures of different periods and cultures, including literature in translation.
-Courses in this major are divided into the following groups: literary genres, English and American literature, foreign languages and literature and general literature courses.
-By selecting courses from a variety of these categories, students are able to combine courses in criticism and interpretation, in writing and translation, and in linguistics and languages.
+Students who complete the major in literary studies receive a thorough grounding in literary ideas and methods, as well as literatures of different periods and cultures, including literature in translation.
+Courses in this major are divided into the following groups: literary genres, English and American literature, translated literature and general literature courses.
+By selecting courses from a variety of these categories, students are able to combine courses in criticism and interpretation, in writing and translation and in linguistics and languages.
 Students may also be certified to teach English and/or history and/or social studies through the University’s Teacher Development Center.

 Students may also be certified to teach high school or middle school through the UT Dallas Teacher Development Center.

-The School of Arts and Humanities (A&H) honors program offers the opportunity for advanced creative and scholarly work and recognition.
+The School of Arts and Humanities (A&H) honors thesis offers the opportunity for advanced creative and scholarly work and recognition.
 To earn A&H honors, students must graduate with:

 Exceptionally well-qualified Arts and Humanities undergraduates who meet the requirements for admission to graduate school should consider the Fast-Track program, which allows them to begin work on an A&H master’s degree before graduation.
 Qualified seniors may take up to 12 credit hours of approved A&H graduate courses during their senior year, which will apply to their undergraduate degree plans.

 The School of Arts and Humanities prepares students for the changes they will face in a media-rich 21st century.
 By connecting the visual and performing arts with the humanities (philosophy, literature, history), students learn how to think creatively as well as critically.
-More than 100 full-time faculty members, many of whom are internationally recognized scholars and performers, provide quality instruction on topics ranging from the history of the Middle East to emerging media.
+More than 75 full-time faculty members, many of whom are internationally recognized scholars and performers, provide quality instruction on topics ranging from the history of the Holocaust to the world of Harry Potter.

-Master of Arts: Arts and technology, emerging media and communication, history, humanities, aesthetic studies, history of ideas, studies in literature, Latin American studies
+Master of Arts: History, humanities, aesthetic studies, history of ideas, studies in literature, Latin American studies